ryedin/site/_posts/2016-10-19-botmetrics-enterprise-grade-deployment-on-aws.md

 ## Migrating your database

-Once the app is deployed setup your database for the first time with:
+Once the app is deployed set up your database for the first time with:

 * `convox run web rake db:structure:load db:seed`